dr-leo/pandaSDMX/description.rst

   settings such as headers.
 Future versions may exploit this to provide reader selection information.
 * api.Request.get: specify http_headers per request.
 Defaults are set according to agency configuration
-* Responses expose Message attributes to save typing
+* Response instances expose Message attributes to make application code more succinct
+* rename :class:`pandasdmx.api.Message` attributes to singular form Old names are deprecated and will be removed in the future.
 * :class:`pandasdmx.api.Request` exposes resource names such as data, datastructure, dataflow etc. as descriptors calling 'get' without specifying the resource type as string.
   In interactive environments, this